Jamaica women's national team and Houston Dash defender, Tiernny Wiltshire has a piece of advice for young women who want to go pro:

 How does the football environment compare or differ in the States, Jamaica, and Israel?

-I just got back from Finland.
-So to be able to play in Europe after playing in the States and with Jamaica was a huge change in style of play.
-I was able to adapt relatively quickly due to the different styles when I played with the Jamaican National team.
-But overall, the football environment no matter where you go will always be strong and great because that's what soccer does.
-It has the ability to bring out the best in people.
-It brings out their passionate side, and allows people from all over to connect.
+I just got back from Finland so to be able to play in Europe after playing in the States and with Jamaica was a huge change in style of play.
+I was able to adapt relatively quick due to the different styles when I played with the Jamaican national team.
+But overall, the football environment no matter where you go will always be strong and great because that's what soccer does - it has the ability to bring out the best in people.
+It brings out their passionate side and allows people from all over to connect.

 What are some goals or achievements that you wish to accomplish as a professional player?

 Some goals that I wish to accomplish as a professional player are to go to the World Cup and the Olympics.
 I want to be able to play at the highest level.

 If you could have any song play as you walk out onto the field before a big game, what song would it be?

 The song will definitely be Hit About It by Lil Yachty and Kodak Black.

 If you could tell a young girl who’s about to go into her first year of high school soccer with the ambitions of going pro one day, what would you want her to know about the road ahead?